markbrede/startup/README.md

 ## Oct 09 2024 - Created histor.html and about.html
 1. Added tesla picture to the about section. added <p> for the about section
 2. GitHub links in all website pages.
+3. Added placeholders for websocket, database, and other services.